RSHP: Current personnel

-Ivan Harbour joined Richard Rogers Partnership in 1985, in 1993 he was made a senior director.
-In 2007 the practice changed from Richard Rogers Partnership to Rogers Stirk Harbour + Partners.
+Ivan Harbour joined Richard Rogers Partnership in 1985 and in 1993 was made a senior director.
+In 2007, the practice changed from Richard Rogers Partnership to Rogers Stirk Harbour + Partners.
 Harbour led the design team for the Senedd (National Assembly for Wales building), Terminal 4 Barajas Airport, Madrid (winner of the 2006 Stirling Prize), the Law Courts in Antwerp and Bordeaux and the European Court of Human Rights building in Strasbourg.

 Harbour was lead architect for the Madrid Airport Terminal 4 project and Project Director for the first Maggie's Cancer Centre in London (winner of the 2009 Stirling Prize), and 300 New Jersey Avenue, an office building in Washington DC (due for completion in Summer 2009).